Kalle Mattson: History

 Mattson released the six-song EP Avalanche in August 2015.
 The EP was produced by Colin Munroe and featured Ottawa musician Jim Bryson.
 The EP's title track was accompanied by a video, directed by Philip Sportel, which depicts Mattson creatively recreating 35 iconic album covers over the course of 3:45 featuring the likes of Elliott Smith, Jay-Z, Wilco, Radiohead, The Velvet Underground, Bruce Springsteen, Bob Dylan and Beck.
 The video received a Juno Award nomination for Video of the Year at the Juno Awards of 2016 and a MuchMusic Video Award nomination for Best Director at the 2016 iHeartRadio Much Music Video Awards, and won the 2016 Prism Prize.

 Later in 2015, he released a non-album acoustic cover of Drake's single "Hotline Bling".

 In 2016, Mattson toured Canada as an opening act for Jason Collett.

-He released his newest album, Youth, in 2018.
+He released his album, Youth, in 2018.
 The album was once again produced by Colin Munroe and was mixed by Noah Georgeson.

-Mattson has also collaborated with Andrew Sowka in the project Summersets, which released the EP Small Town Saturday in 2020.
+Mattson has also collaborated with Andrew Sowka in the project summersets, which released the EP small town saturday in 2020. and follow-up EP small town sunday in 2021, and debut record in 2023 small town story, is set in small town northern Ontario town and follows the relationship of two fictional character from the moment they meet until one passes away across the 16 song album produced by Jim Bryson.

+Mattson currently teaches in the Music Department at Carleton University where he is an ensemble director, performance instructor and contract instructor.